Who is God? Understanding His Heart

 Summary

 The Bible shows that God is deeply relational and desires a personal connection with each of us.
-He protects us like a loving Father (Psalm 103:13) and leads us like a shepherd, guiding His flock with care and even leaving the ninety-nine to find the one (Luke 15:4–5).
+He protects us like a loving Father (Psalm 103:13) and leads us like a shepherd, guiding His flock with care and even leaving the ninety-nine to find the one who is lost (Luke 15:4–5).
 God rules with justice and authority like a King (Psalm 47:7–8), and is dependable and faithful like a Lord who keeps His promises (Lamentations 3:22–23).
 He nurtures us tenderly like a mother comforting her child (Isaiah 66:13) and like a mother hen gathering her chicks under her wings (Matthew 23:37).
 God also listens to our prayers and responds with wisdom and compassion (Jeremiah 33:3).

 God uses masculine pronouns and the title “Father” to reveal His authority, protection, and relational care in ways we can understand, while also using feminine imagery to express His nurturing, comforting, and compassionate nature.
 These descriptions are not contradictory; they reflect the fullness of His character.